SkibaPaweIT/PROJECT_Polski_Punish/README.md

 #Spring-Data #MySQL #JPA_Repo #DOCKER

+Project is used as my MASTER THESIS subject.
+It provides source code for it's implementation.

 The main goal of a project is to create WebSite Ranking based on Tekke 7 game tournaments.
 Administrators have posibility to add data from recent tournaments and get rankings.